 - Organize a corporate volunteer team

-- Give a morning each week to go around with us and help pick up our food orders
+- Give a morning each week to go around with us and help pick up food at local supermarkets

 - Place a “Food Basket” in your church, school, office or regular meeting place